wtfc63/crappy-crocodile/README.md

 * To setup the environment for the project, the [Google Cloud SDK](https://cloud.google.com/sdk/) and a GCP Project will be needed.
 * To setup your development environment for the Python Cloud Functions, follow the ["Setting up a Python development environment"](https://cloud.google.com/python/setup) guide.
+* The [`docker-credential-gcr`](https://github.com/GoogleCloudPlatform/docker-credential-gcr) utility is used to push images to the Google Container Registry during the build process and also needs to be installed.

 Once the Python environment, the SDK and the Project are set up, one can use the [`./setup.sh`](setup.sh) script to create the required Cloud Storage Buckets.
 Either create a configuration file with the name `config.sh` in the same directory to initialize the required environment variables,